dbqui1706/iberlef26-hisemotions/README.md

 ### Multi-label Emotion Detection
 <div align="justify">

 Given a letter fragment, the task is to predict the perceived emotion(s) of the author.
-Specifically, for each textual fragment, participants should indicate whether each of the following emotions is present: joy, sadness, fear, anger, surprise, or hope.
+Specifically, for each textual fragment, participants should indicate whether each of the following emotions is present: **joy**, **sadness**, **fear**, **anger**, **surprise**, or **hope**.
 In other words, each fragment should be labeled as: joy (**1**) or no joy (**0**), sadness (1) or no sadness (0), fear (1) or no fear (0), anger (1) or no anger (0), surprise (1) or no surprise (0), and hope (1) or no hope (0).

 Submissions will be evaluated against hidden gold labels, and results will be displayed on a public leaderboard.
-Participants will submit their predictions in a standardised format, with a limited number of submissions (**will be indicated further**) per team to prevent overfitting.
+Participants will submit their predictions in a standardised format, with a limited number of submissions (**The submission details will be indicated further**) per team to prevent overfitting.
 The official evaluation scripts and metrics will be made publicly available prior to the evaluation phase to ensure transparency and reproducibility.  </div>

 ***Example***
-<div align="justify">Below is a sample of the training data from the Early Modern Spanish Correspondence corpus.
-Each textual fragment may express multiple emotions—for example, fragment 1 expresses both joy and hope.
-Alternatively, a fragment may express no emotion at all—for instance, fragment 2, where all emotion values are 0, is considered neutral.  </div>
+<div align="justify">Below is a sample of the training data from the *Post Scriptum* corpus.
+Each textual fragment may express multiple emotions—for example, fragment 2 expresses both joy and hope.
+Alternatively, a fragment may express no emotion at all—for instance, fragment 1, where all emotion values are 0, is considered neutral.  </div>

 | fragment | text| anger | fear | joy | sadness | surprise | hope |
 |----------|----------|----------|----------|----------|----------|----------|----------|